 - New presenting author (if applicable), including spouse or partner and institution

-- Maximum length: Up to 500 characters, cumulative, including spaces
+- Maximum length: Up to 500 words, cumulative, including spaces

 - Section Heads: Bold